QingliGuo/FFPEsig/README.md

 + [Comparing refitting results of 96c-sig and 80c-sig](https://qingliguo.github.io/FFPEsig/Comparing_refitting_results_of_96c_80c_sig.html)

-# Citation of our paper
+# Citation

+To be decided: The mutational signatures of formalin fixation on the human genome